Fall Ladies Trip

 1. “Bar” is also the name we use for cafes, where you can have a snack or have breakfast

-2. Ordering a “caffé” or coffee in a bar, will result in an espresso, not a long American style coffee.
-You can also order a “macchiato”, espresso with milk, or a “decaffeinato”, a decaf espresso.
+2. Ordering a “caffé” or coffee in a bar, will result in an espresso, not an American style coffee.
+You can also order a “macchiato” (espresso with warmed milk), or a “decaffeinato” (a decaf espresso).
+For a typical American-style cup of coffee, request an “Americano”.

 4. Please stand on the right side on escalators.
 Milan is a hectic city, and there is the unspoken rule of standing on the right, leaving enough space on the left for people who are in a hurry.